THE BLACK CAT

 1932 - RKO ***1/2

 Where has this gem been all my life?
+It's got everything I love, it occurs over one afternoon and night, ends at dawn and there's fog, a washed out road, a windy house, murder suspects, death masks, and Karen Morley.
 Now it's on WB's Archive Collection where the image seems ever-so slightly squeezed so everyone looks super thin but who cares?
 So glad to have it around.
-Karen Morley (the moll from another 1932 gem, Scarface) shows why she deserves to be on the cover of the best film criticism book ever written (Manny at the Movies) with her scene-swipingly slithery performance as no-bones gold digger Jenny Wren, who's decided to retire and intends blackmailing all her rich ex and present lovers in one fell swoop, gathering them at a remote mansion at midnight, along with their wives, if any, her own shrewd maid, a colorful drunk, and bearable comic relief.
+Karen Morley (the moll from another 1932 gem, Scarface) shows why she deserves to be on the cover of the best film criticism book ever written (Manny at the Movies) with her scene-swipingly slithery performance as no-bones gold digger Jenny Wren, who's decided to retire and intends blackmailing all her rich ex and present lovers in one fell swoop, gathering them at a remote mansion at midnight, along with their wives, if any, her own shrewd maid, a colorful drunk, and gangsters telling snobby hypocrites to cut out the whispering.
 Jenny's retirement is prompted, we learn, via groundbreaking whirlwind flashbacks, to some naive rich kid college boy leaping from a cliff after she dumped him (she learned he'd been cut off financially because of her).
 Then his ghostly face appears unto her on the balcony, and then she's dead.

-The photography should also be noted for being supremely shadowy, nearly to Von Sternbergian levels, but with (in this case, Spanish-style) old dark house acoutrements -- secret passage, clues, complex motive crosswork -- instead of masochism and feathers.
-We learn in the beginning that the ending was chosen via a contest over the radio (after a serial of six chapters), but that hardly seems relevant today, or even likely in reality.
+The photography should also be noted for being supremely shadowy, nearly to Von Sternbergian levels, but with (in this case, Spanish-style) old dark house acoutrements -- secret passage, clues, complex motive crosswork -- instead of masochism and feathers, and then-revolutionary whirling camera flashbacks.
+We learn in the beginning that Crestwood's ending was chosen via a contest over the radio (after a serial of six chapters), but that hardly seems relevant today, or even likely in reality.
 Either way it's my new favorite.
 And I didn't even mention Hilda Vaughn as Morely's awesome, slightly Sapphic maid.
 She may be the coolest maid in all pre-code, almost a Leporello-level co-conspirator rather than a mere servant.

 1936 - Puritan Pictures - **

-Detective Wallace Ford wants to marry Babara Pepper quickly so they head to a remote lodge the next state over (where its presumably easier) to meet a preacher.
-A gaggle of suspicious types mill in the lobby of this remote lodge, and then a dog bares his fangs on cue at certain windows and soon, sans preacher, they're all locked in by a mysterious killer.
+Detective Wallace Ford wants to marry Babara Pepper and quickly so they head to a remote lodge the next state over (where its presumably easier) to meet a preacher at a tavern on the other side of the state line.
+A gaggle of suspicious types mill in the lobby, and then a dog bares his fangs on cue at certain windows and soon, sans preacher, they're all locked in by a mysterious killer.
 Suspects include a cabal of diamond smugglers, an old coot in a wheelchair and, I forget who elsezzz but there are worse ways to doze off than in front of an old dark house mystery, as long as you wake up in time to marvel at the sustained crazy killer monologue finale.

-Please note also the big fireplace in the lobby / lounge / tavern, which apparently is a mainstay of RKO-Pathe, the soundstage chosen 2-1 by fly-by-nite indie outfits like our film's releasing company, 'Puritan Pictures.'
+Please note also the big fireplace in the lobby / lounge / tavern, which apparently is a mainstay of RKO-Pathe soundstage, chosen 2-1 by fly-by-nite indie outfits like our film's releasing company, 'Puritan Pictures.'
 When at RKO-Pathe, make sure to build your set around the big fireplace, if it's available.
 You won't regret it.

-Unfortunately when the fireplace is the film's best asset, you're headed nowhere fast; Pepper's character has that post-code nag problem where instead of just telling Ford what she's seen out the window, i.e. fangs, murders, she hems and haws and stammers like Lou Costello while Ford's busy cross-examining the rogues, and he's reluctant to listen to her, thinking she's just making some excuse to monopolize his time.
+Unfortunately when the fireplace is the film's best asset, it's gonna be a long night; Pepper's character has that post-code nag problem where instead of just telling Ford what she's seen out the window, i.e. fangs, murders, she hems and haws and stammers like Lou Costello while Ford's busy cross-examining the rogues, and he's reluctant to listen to her, thinking she's just making some excuse to monopolize his time.
 Why doesn't she just tell him right off instead of saying "c-c-c-can you come here a m-m-minute?"
 Of course he brushes her off and since it's post-code she lingers and whines and schemes to get his mind back on the preacher and the marriage.
 The DVD is on Alpha and is pretty blurred.
 But I don't think clarity would help.
 The fog of booze on the other hand, just might.

 1935 - Mascot Pictures - **1/2